157239n/StrawTower/README.md

 So having known where the stresses are concentrated, we're now more interested in the materials needed, the height each tower model achieves, what is the cost of the tower and what is the cost per unit height.
 Because all of this is a real hassle to calculate by hand, I have created a program that sits inside this repository called StrawModel.

 For anyone who just wants to use it, there is a StrawModel.jar file.
-Download it, using your shell to nagivate to the folder containing the file, execute ```shell java -jar StrawModel.jar``` then follow the instructions.
+Download it, using your shell to nagivate to the folder containing the file, execute ```java -jar StrawModel.jar``` then follow the instructions.

 For anyone who is interested in the code, you can execure ```gradlew shadowJar``` and then locate the jar inside build/libs. ```gradlew run``` will not work.